Petty theft entails the intentional taking away of property belonging to another.

 - Fish/shellﬁsh/aquacultural products worth more than $250 when taken from a commercial ﬁshery/research operation

-Theft by False Pretenses occurs when a defendant uses false pretense to convict the property owner to turn over possession and title/ownership of the property to the defendant.
-Here are the elements required for a charge of theft by false pretense:
+Theft by false pretenses occurs when a defendant uses false pretense to convince the property owner to turn over possession and title/ownership of the property to the defendant.

 - You knowingly and intentionally deceived a property owner by false or fraudulent representation or pretense;